gopherjs/gopherjs/README.md

 GopherJS emulates a 32-bit environment.
 This means that `int`, `uint` and `uintptr` have a precision of 32 bits.
 However, the explicit 64-bit integer types `int64` and `uint64` are supported.
 The `GOARCH` value of GopherJS is "js".
 You may use it as a build constraint: `// +build js`.

 #### Goroutines
 Goroutines are fully supported by GopherJS.
-The only restriction is that you need to start a new goroutine if you want to use blocking code inside of a callback from external JavaScript:
+The only restriction is that you need to start a new goroutine if you want to use blocking code called from external JavaScript:

 ```go
 js.Global.Get("myButton").Call("addEventListener", "click", func() {